Glitchfiend/BiomesOPlenty/README.md

     - Adjusted high grass hitbox to cover both blocks
     - Fixed an issue causing sound files to be created on the desktop
     - Biomes O Plenty saplings now work in the Forestry fermenter
+    - Biomes O Plenty flowers can now be used with bees

       Version 0.5.1 '17-04-2013'
     - Fixed server crash with mudballs